-- B3i: Application allowing a cedent to request a quote directly or with a broker - The Institutes RiskStream Collaborative: Consortium of insurers advancing applications such as proof of insurance, subrogation, data sharing - ChainThat: Brokers and reinsurers negotiate and manage terms for new risk contracts.
-Includes accounting, settlement and claims agreement - InsurWave: Marine hull insurance solution live with 20+ corporates, having processed 50,000+ Txns and 100 million+ in premiums
+- B3I: Application allowing a cedent to request a quote directly or with a broker - Riskblock: Consortium of insurers advancing applications such as proof of insurance, subrogation, data sharing and risk registries, and paramedic insurance - ChainThat: Brokers and reinsurers negotiate and manage terms for new risk contracts.
+Includes accounting, settlement and claims agreement - EY Insurwave: Marine hull insurance

-How does Corda compare to Fabric and Quorum?
+How does Corda compare to Ethereum / Fabric?